Blogs

 SendGrid

-After creating an account with SendGrid Twilio, you’ll need to complete their onboarding requirements, such as:
+After creating an account with SendGrid, you’ll need to complete their onboarding requirements, such as:

 • Creating a sender identity